 For those interested in understanding the basics of Masonry, the classic work on the topic is the nineteenth century work, Duncan's Ritual and Monitor of Freemasonry (Malcolm C. Duncan, McKay Publishing, New York, 1865), which covers the York rite of Masonry to which Joseph Smith was exposed.
 In examining this text and its many illustrations, I found a number of items that can be found in the temple.
 But I also noticed that these parallel represent a very small fraction of Masonry.
 It is significant how many concepts and symbols of importance to Masonry are not part of the LDS Endowment.
 For example, Masonry is full of lore about Hiram Abiff and the masons of Solomon's time, all totally absent in the Temple.
 The use of special foot positions, of ropes, blindfolds (covers for the head), spelling out of names, the 24-inch gauge, the significance of directions, jewels, mosaic pavement, etc., etc. - all of which is absent from the Temple.
 Whatever the relationship between Masonry and the Temple, the majority of Temple material is not found in Masonry and visa versa.
 Further, many of the parallels to Masonry are found in the Bible or other ancient sources, including the concepts of priesthood, of anointing with oil, elders, high priests, curses and blessings, etc. Again, plagiarism from Masonry is an inadequate explanation for the marvelous LDS Temple, in spite of several close parallels.

 There is no question that many early LDS people found Masonry interesting and positive as a fraternal organization.
-Joseph Smith himself became a Mason in 1842 - clearly after the Church was reorganized (1830) and most LDS doctrine had been established (including the Books of Abraham and Moses, with many temple-related concepts).
-It is true that the LDS Endowment ceremony was officially introduced two months after Joseph became a Mason, but the essence of the Temple concept and practice had been revealed or foreshadowed in the 1830s.
+Joseph Smith himself became a Mason in 1842 -- clearly after the Church was reorganized (1830) and most LDS doctrines had been established (including translation of the Books of Abraham and Moses, with many temple-related concepts).
+It is true that the LDS Endowment ceremony was officially introduced two months after Joseph became a Mason, but the essence of basic Temple concepts and practices had been revealed or foreshadowed in the 1830s.
 Temple construction among Latter-day Saints began in the early 1830s.
 The fullness of temple worship was restored over a period of years, culminating in the 1840s, but "[a]lmost from the organization of the Church [in 1830], Joseph promised the people a higher endowment, a continuation of that received in baptism. . . .
 At the dedication [of the Kirtland temple in 1836], some ordinances were given preparatory to the fuller endowment to come.
 There was nothing new about temple work when it came in its greater completeness.
 It was expected" (John A. Widtsoe, Evidences and Reconciliations , 1960, p.
 111).

 Section 124 of the Doctrine and Covenants offers noteworthy evidence that the LDS temple was not derived from Masonry.
 This revelation was written on Jan.
 19, 1841, over one year before Joseph became a Mason, yet makes mention of many key elements that would be found in the Nauvoo temple.
-This list, taken from Matthew B. Brown ("Of Your Own Selves Shall Men Arise," FARMS Review of Books, Vol. 10, No. 1, 1998, pp. 97-131, with the citation from pp. 125-126), includes:
+This list, taken from Matthew B. Brown ("Of Your Own Selves Shall Men Arise," FARMS Review of Books, 10/1 (1998): 97-131, with the citation from pp. 125-126), includes:

 I am working on a comparison of common elements between the Masons, Mormons, Greko-Romans, Egyptians, and Gnostics.
 How anyone could deny an ancient origin to the Endowment is beyond me.
 The question is always asked "Why is the Endowment similar to Free Masonry?"
 The question that is never asked is "What elements are similar, and do those elements have a more ancient source?"
 What is staggering to me is the consistency with which Joseph removed those things in Masonry that had no ancient origin, and kept only those elements that did!
 Joseph was amazing.
 If he was not inspired he was the best guesser ever!